pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.4.13/README.txt

 == Installation ==

-1. Upload `pardot-for-wordpress/trunk` to your `/wp-content/plugins/` directory or go to Plugins > Add New in your WordPress Admin area and search for Pardot.
+1. Upload `pardot-for-wordpress` to your `/wp-content/plugins/` directory or go to Plugins > Add New in your WordPress Admin area and search for Pardot.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+1. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Go to Settings > Pardot Settings and authenticate with either Pardot or Salesforce SSO.
+1. Go to Settings > Pardot Settings to put in your email, password, and user key.
-4. Select your campaign (for tracking code usage).
+1. Select your campaign (for tracking code usage).

-= Authenticating with Salesforce SSO =
-In order to use Salesforce SSO authentication, you **must** create a connected appliation for the plugin in your Salesforce org.

-1. Navigate to App Manager [here](https://login.salesforce.com/lightning/setup/NavigationMenus/home).
-2. One the top right, click the "New Connected App" button.
-3. The connected app name, API name, and contact email can be anything you want.
-Click the "Enable OAuth Settings" toggle.
-The Callback URL is the link to your Pardot WordPress settings page (.../wp-admin/options-general.php?page=pardot).
-Also, be sure to add "Access Pardot Services (pardot_api)" to your selected OAuth scopes.
-4. Save your connected application.
-5. A new page will appear with the "Consumer Key" and "Consumer Secret."
-Copy those values and paste them into Pardot WordPress settings.
-6. Navigate to Pardot Account Setup using the link [here](https://login.salesforce.com/lightning/setup/PardotAccountSetup/home).
-There, you can see the Business Unit IDs associated your organization.
-Select which one you would like to use, and copy the ID into the Pardot WordPress settings.
-7. You should be be able to "Save Settings" in Pardot WordPress settings, then "Authenticate with Salesforce".
-A popup will appear where you type in your Salesforce credentials.
-8. If all things went according to plan, you should see "Authentication Status" change from "Not Authenticated" to "Authenticated".

 == Frequently Asked Questions ==